Haven’t a clue what Daylight Saving Time is or how to spend the longer days? Check out our top ideas on how to make the most of your summer days.

 Back in 1907, an English builder by the name of William Willett published a leaflet called “The Waste of Daylight” where he campaigned for the clocks to be moved forwards so that more people could enjoy the daylight hours.

 Daylight Saving Time wasn’t taken seriously until 30 April 1916, when Germany started using it to save on electricity.
-We followed suit here in the UK just a few weeks later.
+We followed suit here with Daylight Saving UK just a few weeks later.

-The clocks go forward at 1am on Sunday 25 March and don’t go back until 2am on Sunday 28 October.
+The clocks go forward for Daylight Saving UK at 1am on Sunday 25 March and don’t go back until 2am on Sunday 28 October.
 Most smartphones will update the time automatically for you, so you won’t need to worry about sleeping in on Monday morning but if you want to double check, you can find everything you need in our device support pages.

 Remember to manually change any physical clocks you’ve got at home too!